slice-so/jbpayer-tokens-receiver/README.md

 ## Deployment - Immutable clones

+These extensions can be deployed by running `scripts/clone.ts`, or using the interface provided by Slice at [slice.so/jbpayer](https://slice.so/jbpayer) (on Rinkeby, [testnet.slice.so/jbpayer](https://testnet.slice.so/jbpayer))

-[Immutable clones](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) allow to reduce deployment cost of `project payer` by ~80-85%.
+> [Immutable clones](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) allow to reduce deployment cost of `project payer` by ~80-85%.

+### Contracts

 The following contracts can be found in `contracts/clone`:

 - `JBETHERC20ProjectPayerClone`: Clone implementation of original `JBETHERC20ProjectPayer`
 - `JBETHERC20ProjectPayerERC1155ReceiverClone`: Clone implementation of `JBETHERC20ProjectPayerERC1155Receiver`